Harikaraja/Tech-Discussions/README.md

 Tech-Discussions is a place where students can post his/her doubts related to various domains.
-There are several domains present and the user can choose a domain and can post his or her query , and the other members of the communit can answer the questions posted by the user.
+There are several domains present and the user can choose a domain and can post his or her query , and the other members of the community can answer the questions posted by the user.

 Posting a Query or answering a Query can only be done if the person is logged in unless the person logs in he doesnt have access to perform the operations on the website